Akram-ch/Jumbo_mana_test_akram_chaouache/Readme.md

 * Each state (square) is assigned a reward value : -100 for obstacles, -1 for normal squares, and 100 for the goal state
 * Using negative rewards will encourage the AI to identify the shortest path to the goal by minimizing its punishments
 * moving into an obstacle is a terminal state, and will result in the end of the game.
 The square on which the player is located is also a terminal state.
-* The **Q-values** are store in a 3D numpy array, it contains the Q-values for each state and action pair.
+* The **Q-values** are stored in a 3D numpy array, it contains the Q-values for each state and action pair.

 * The AI agent may take 4 possible actions within the environment: up(0), right(1), down(2), left(3)